ValgulNecron/kasuki/readme.md

     - [x] Add a bdd for some stuff prob sqllite but not sure.
 Added SQLLite db.

 - Anime submodule:
-    - [ ] Finish comparison function.
+    - [ ] Finish comparison function. - Yeah I'll do it this should not be hard.
     - [X] Add character search function.
 Added character research with name.
     - [X] Add staff search function.
 Added staff research with name.
     - [X] Add search feature with type.
+Work for all.
     - [ ] Take [https://anilist.co/forum/thread/64835](https://anilist.co/forum/thread/64835) idea of generating image
-      with
-      seiyuu and va role.
+      with seiyuu and va role. - This is clearly possible will probs be the next thing I do.
-    - [X] Bind anilist account to discord for /user and /search user. - Added register command and edited user command.
+    - [X] Bind anilist account to discord for /user and /search user.
+Added register command and edited user command.
-    - [ ] Send anime release to a channel.
+    - [ ] Send anime release to a channel. - Will need some digging but should be possible.
     - [ ] Try to do the same for manga with [https://www.mangaupdates.com/series.html?id=70263](https://www.mangaupdates.com/series.html?id=70263) (for
-      this one only selected manga not all seasonal)
+      this one only selected manga not all seasonal). - Not sure if possible.
-    - [ ] Activity command (auto send activity of a user to a channel).
+    - [ ] Activity command (auto send activity of a user to a channel). - This should be possible.
-    - [ ] Add a "delay" option to delay notification. (like 1h for a translation)
+    - [ ] Add a "delay" option to delay notification. (like 1h for a translation). - Need anime notification first.
     - [ ] Add caching to all request. - In Progress, Added caching for random.
     - [X] Random /random {anime, manga}.
 Added random for both anime and manga.
 Manga random can give ln.

 - AI submodule:
     - [X] Image generation with ai.
-    - [ ] Video transcription.
+    - [ ] Video transcription. - Not a priority
-    - [ ] Video translation.
+    - [ ] Video translation. - Not a priority
-    - [ ] Ask a question and reply the response.
+    - [ ] Ask a question and reply the response. - Not a priority

 # How to use